jcoliz/MsSentinel.Notebooks/docs/getting-started.md

 - Thresholds and scoring parameters
 - Custom table names

-### Step 4: Upload to Sentinel
+### Step 4: Create and Run a Notebook Job

-1. Navigate to your **Microsoft Sentinel workspace** in Azure Portal
-2. Go to **Notebooks** section
-3. Click **Upload notebook**
+According to [Microsoft's documentation](https://learn.microsoft.com/en-us/azure/sentinel/datalake/notebook-jobs), you create notebook jobs using the **Microsoft Sentinel VS Code extension**:

+1. Open VS Code with the **Microsoft Sentinel** extension installed
-4. Select your configured notebook from `workspace/`
+2. Open your configured notebook file
-5. Choose an appropriate **compute** (Small, Medium, or Large pool)
+3. Right-click in the notebook and select **Create Sentinel Notebook Job**
+4. Configure the job:
+   - **Job name**: Descriptive name for your job
+   - **Workspace**: Select your Sentinel workspace
+   - **Compute pool**: Small, Medium, or Large based on your data volume
+   - **Schedule**: On-demand or scheduled runs
+5. Submit the job

-### Step 5: Run the Notebook
+### Step 5: Monitor Notebook Job Execution

-1. Open the uploaded notebook in Sentinel
+1. View job status in the VS Code Sentinel extension
-2. Select the compute pool size
+2. Monitor execution progress and logs
-3. Wait for compute to start (may take 2-5 minutes)
+3. Wait for the compute pool to start and execute (may take 2-5 minutes)
-4. Run cells one at a time or use **Run All**
-5. Review outputs and results
+4. Review outputs and results once complete

-**Tip:** Run cells individually first to understand the flow and catch any configuration issues early.
+**Tip:** Start with on-demand runs while developing, then configure scheduled runs once the notebook is stable.

 ## Path 2: Create Your Own Notebook with AI Assistance